jacopotagliabue/you-dont-need-a-bigger-boat/local_flow/README.md

 ### Sagemaker

-You need to have appropriate permissions for Sagemaker in AWS and specify the instance type for deployment.
+You need to have appropriate permissions for Sagemaker in AWS and specify the instance type for use in deployment.
   - `IAM_SAGEMAKER_ROLE`
-  - `SAGEMAKER_INSTANCE`
+  - `SAGEMAKER_INSTANCE`: AWS instance types can be found [here](https://aws.amazon.com/ec2/instance-types/)

 ### Local Dataset Upload